benjaminhansen/nws-php/readme.md

-# PHP Library for the Nationanl Weather Service REST API
+# PHP Library for the National Weather Service REST API

 Provides an intuitive interface to use the NWS REST API in any PHP application.